1tomany/rich-bundle/README.md

 }
 ```

-We also need an exception interface that all exceptions from this module originate from.
+We also need an interface that all exceptions from this module originate from.
 This makes it easy for any other module using services from this module to catch all thrown exceptions.

 Create a file named `ExceptionInterface.php` in the `src/Account/Contract/Exception` directory and populate it with the following code: